LGrege/Idoc2Impex/README.md

 </xs:complexType>
 ```
 By running the `xsdtojava` maven target (`mvn org.apache.cxf:cxf-xjc-plugin:3.3.0:xsdtojava`),
-the provided xsd file is used to generated java classes.
+the provided xsd file is used to generate java classes.
 The resulting jaxb annotated classes can then be used to parse the idocs in the first step of the camel route

 ```java